Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles: Second level families and second level period maps

 \begin{lemm} If two marked families of K3 surfaces with injective period map are isomorphic, the isomorphism is unique. \end{lemm} \begin{proof} For $i=1,2$, let $(g_i,h_i)\from(X\stackrel{f}{\to}C,\mu)\to(X'\stackrel{f'}{\to}C',\mu')$ be two isomorphisms of marked families with injective period maps $\per,\per'$.
 By functoriality and injectivity of the period maps, we have $\per=\per'\circ h_i$ and thus the $h_i$ are equal.
 Hence $g_2\circ g_1\inv$ acts trivially on $\Rs2f{\csh\Z X}$ and thus needs to be the identity on $X$ by \Cref{marked automorphisms}. \end{proof}

-\begin{theo}[Moduli spaces of marked embedded families] For every IHS lattice $\Lambda$ there is a coarse moduli space $\sM_{\Lambda}$ of $\Lambda$-marked embedded families of IHS manifolds.
-In the K3 surface case this moduli space is actually a fine moduli space, and we will denote it by $\sM$. \end{theo}
+\begin{theo}[Moduli spaces of marked embedded families] For every IHS lattice $\Lambda$ there exists a complex space\footnote{in the sense of \cite{GrothendieckAnalyticSpaces}, a priori not necessarily Hausdorff} $\sM_{\Lambda}$ that is a coarse moduli space of $\Lambda$-marked embedded families of IHS manifolds and has a locally biholomorphic map $P\colon\sM_{\Lambda}\to \mathsf{S}(\pdom{\Lambda})$ to the space of smooth rational curves in $\pdom{\Lambda}$.
+In the K3 surface case, this moduli space, which we denote by $\sM$, is actually a fine moduli space, and $P\colon\sM\to \mathsf{S}(\Omega)$ is (in every degree) the second level period map of the universal family on $\sM$. \end{theo}

 \begin{proof} We are now in a position to implement the strategy employed in \cite[Proposition~1]{Bea81}: Let $\sM_{\Lambda}$ be the set of isomorphism classes of $\Lambda$-marked embedded families $(\cF,\mu)$ of IHS manifolds.
+By definition this induces a set-theoretic map $P\colon\sM_{\Lambda}\to\mathsf{S}(\pdom{\Lambda})$, mapping each $(\cF,\mu)$ to the smooth rational curve corresponding to the image of its period map.
 By \Cref{unobs}, each such family has a universal deformation $(\cF_U,\mu_U)$ over a smooth open subspace $U\subset \mathsf{S}_d(\pdom{\Lambda})$ with second level period map the inclusion, where $d=\deg\cF$.
 By the functoriality of the second level period map, the fibers of $(\cF_U,\mu_U)$ are pairwise non-isomorphic as marked families.
 By \Cref{local torelli} the $(\cF_U,\mu_U)$ are universal at every fiber, hence for each two of them the space of isomorphic fibers is open in their bases.
-Thus, the maps $U\to\sM_{\Lambda}$, $s\mapsto[(\cF_s,\mu_s)]$ give $\sM_{\Lambda}$ the structure of a complex space.
-In particular in the K3 surface case, the $(\cF_U,\mu_U)$ glue together to a global family over $\sM_{\Lambda}$ by \Cref{unique isomorphism}.
-The universal properties (of a coarse or fine moduli space, respectively) follow from those of the local families $(\cF_U,\mu_U)$. \end{proof}
+Thus, the maps $U\to\sM_{\Lambda}$, $s\mapsto[(\cF_s,\mu_s)]$ are local sections of $P$ and thus give $\sM_{\Lambda}$ the structure of a (potentially non-Hausdorff) complex space in the sense of \cite{GrothendieckAnalyticSpaces} for which $P$ becomes locally biholomorphic.

+In particular, in the K3 surface case the $(\cF_U,\mu_U)$ glue together to a global family over $\sM=\sM_{\Lambda}$ by \Cref{unique isomorphism}.
+The universal properties (of a coarse or fine moduli space, respectively) follow from those of the local families $(\cF_U,\mu_U)$.
+In the K3 surface case, by the construction of the maps $U\to\sM$ the map $P$ must be the second level period map of the universal family on $\sM$, as this must be true over each of the charts $U$. \end{proof}

 In fact, the spaces $\sM_{\Lambda}$ just constructed have further modular properties.